nvassell/UIdahoBandGlassesProgramme/README.md

 # UIdahoBandGlassesProgramme
-Program used to read/write UIdaho Band Glasses formations
+Program used for reading/writing University of Idaho band glasses formations!